zaufi/zaufi.github.com/kate-cpp-helper-plugin.md

 <div class="alert alert-danger" markdown="1">
 #### Attention

-Monitoring too much (nested) directories, for example in `/usr/include` configured as system directory, may lead to high resources consumption, so `inotify_add_watch` would return a `ENOSPC` error (use `strace` to find out and/or check kate's console log for **strange** messages from `DirWatch`.
+Monitoring too much (nested) directories, for example at `/usr/include` configured as a system directory, may lead to high resources consumption, so `inotify_add_watch` would return a `ENOSPC` error.
+Use `strace` to find out and/or check kate's console log for **strange** messages from `DirWatch`.

 So if your system short of resources (memory) just try to avoid live `#include` files